Wife Swap (American TV series): Synopsis

 Two very different families are introduced, and the wife of each family (or, rarely, the husband) is sent to live with the other family for two weeks.
 Before meeting their new families, each wife has a chance to explore the family's home and read a manual left for them by the other wife.
 During the first week of their stay, the wives must live by their new families' rules and learn to adapt to a different lifestyle.

 In the second week, the wives can impose their own rules on the families, which they read out at the "rules change ceremony".
-The rule changes almost inevitably results in conflict as the families push back against their new wives' demands.
+The rule changes almost inevitably result in conflict as the families push back against their new wives' demands.

 After two weeks, the couples are reunited and come face to face across a table to discuss their experiences.
 This often leads to insults and arguments (and has even led to physical violence) though the couples also often use the time to reconcile and talk about what they have learned.
 The show ends with the cameras returning a few weeks later to see how the swap impacted each family's life.